 Of course, cash flow figures prominently here as well.
 For example, your milestones will need to have sufficient funding for their implementation, and you’ll need to track your progress so you know how much you’re spending.

 For example, a plan for the creation of a new product is a growth plan.
 These plans could be internal plans or not, depending on whether they are being linked to loan applications or new investment.
-An expansion plan requiring new outside investment would include full company descriptions and background on the management team, just the same as a standard plan for investors would.
+An expansion plan requiring new outside investment would probably need to include full company descriptions and background on the product, market, and management team, just the same as a standard plan for investors would.
 Loan applications would require this much detail as well.

 What does your company do well?
 As your company grows, you want to play to your strengths.
 Strategy is often a matter of selecting the right opportunities.
 Resources should be funneled strategically to the areas where they will provide the biggest overall benefits.

 To effectively execute your strategies, it’s critical to assign responsibilities and have a schedule for following through.
-The implementation tactics you use will actively move you in the right direction towards achieving your goals.
+The implementation tactics you use will actively move you in the right direction toward achieving your goals.
 And that is essentially the function of a business plan.

-Resources for Moving Forward
+Resources for moving forward

 If you’re looking for more information about business plans and how to write them, you’ll find our sample business plan library and our guide to writing a detailed business plan to be helpful resources.